Federation Coaching Officers

 Nothing is mandatory, but the members of the CA Coaching Committee would encourage you to:

 Learn About Your Clubs

 Most if not all Federations have both established clubs and new ones.
 The new clubs may have resulted from work by your Federation Development Officer (FDO).
 Liaise with your FDO, as development and coaching are often closely related.
-Established clubs may have CA Graded Coaches and well developed coaching schemes.
+Established clubs may have CA Graded Coaches and well-developed coaching schemes.
 Situations can change over time, however, and some of these clubs might benefit from some fresh approaches.
 Assess the number and style of coaches available and identify the needs.
 Encourage good communicators to become Graded Coaches.
-Try to ensure that each club has an accredited Club Coach.
+Try to ensure that each club has an accredited Club-Level Coach.

 Make Yourself Available

 Clubs may ask you for coaching of a particular type, or to address particular problems.
 It's a good sign when they do.
 To ensure that you can meet the need, try to cultivate friendships with other coaches who could help out.
 A strong network of coaches in a particular geographical area helps promote the game and also encourages recruitment, something that all clubs can do with.